 If you are short on time, marinate the meat for 30 minutes at room temperature.
 To help speed up the process of marinating, make sure to massage the meat, in a sealed zip lock bag where the meat is mixed in with the marinating sauce for 1-2 minute on each side every 10 minutes.
 This technique will help speed up the marinating process by letting the sauce seep into the meat quicker.

 For the best result, I recommend marinating the meat before heading to work in the morning or if working from home, marinating it around lunch time for at least 3-4 hours ahead of time.

 Nam Tok can be cooked in a stove top skillet as well if grilling is not an option.
 During the winter months or when I’m short on time, the skillet is my go-to cooking method for this recipe.
 If the meat dries in the skillet before it is cooked, you can either add a bit of oil or water to the skillet to help keep the meat from sticking to the pan.
 Cook the meat until it’s rare to medium rare on the skillet just as you would on the grill.

 Kao Khua or Toasted Rice Powder:

 Adding the toasted rice is the final step to making Nam Tok.
 It’s what makes the dish authentic and a step I wouldn’t recommend skipping for this recipe.
-The extra crunchy texture also helps binds all the ingredients together in the finished dish.
+The extra crunchy texture also helps bind all the ingredients together in the finished dish.
 It’s super quick and easy to make so don’t skip out on this part!
 You may use either sticky or jasmine rice.
-See the instructions on how to make your own toasted rice powder below.
+Check out my recipe on how to make toasted rice powder.

 How to make Kao Khua: